alexofrhodes/vbArc-Addin/README.md

 >* The file is provided free of charge and the sourcecode is unlocked.
 Leave attributes as found.
 >* In the parts of code worked on by others i've left the attribution if they had one, or a weblink if I could find it.
 Any omissions were unintentional, contact to be included.
-I got the icons on www.flaticon.com (@TODO attribute each artist)

 Author     : Anastasiou Alex